Directly from the nursery

 The roots are shallow and always thirsty - they will absorb as much water as you give it.
 They will literally drink themselves to death.

-Before it does from taking up too much water it will do the following:
+Before it dies from taking up too much water - it will do the following:

 Caused by standing water left on top of the plant.